MullinsLab/ML_Import_Wizard/README.md

-ML_Import_Wizard is a Djago app that allows for easy imports of data files across multiple models, using model introspection to reduce setup.
+ML_Import_Wizard is a Django app that allows for easy imports of data files across multiple models, using model introspection to reduce setup.